carerix/Cx-WP-Plugin/README.md

 | Excerpt | Custom summary for listings and previews |
 | Details Body | Content structure using|

-Use [shortcodes](#shortcodes-reference) in combination with Html to create your own template.
+Use the [Shortcodes for Sources](#shortcodes-used-in-sources) in combination with Html to create your own template.

 ## Medium
 Medium 'web' is default, but you can show a different 'job flow' on the website.
 For example, a list of ZZP projects or jobs per establishment, all published to medium 'web2'.